To start the console

 For additional consoles, the credentials you use to log into Endpoint Manager must match the credentials used for any drives you have mapped to the core server.
 Otherwise, you might see a "Multiple connections" error in the console login dialog.

 - Core server: Specifies the core server you want to connect to.
-This list is the same as the core server list available on the console toolbar.

 With single sign-on, a user can log onto the Ivanti console without having to enter a username and password.
 If the user is the logged in user, the Windows credentials will pass through and the console will not prompt the user for login information.